hapax/hapax.github.io/assets/psychology-time.md

 Similarly, a brain state $B_n$ has various properties, such as short-term memory traces, which can be viewed as some function of the preceding brain states $M_n = f(\{B_m: m<n\})$.
+Modulo the neurological details, this explains the feeling of succession; it is baked into the brain state by short-term memory.

 ## Conclusion